 Additional Scholarship Programs

 Music and Theatre Scholarships (Enlightened Leadership Award)

 These competitive, tuition-specific, $5,000 scholarships (renewable for up to 4 years) are awarded to admitted students who demonstrate significant achievement in music or theatre arts.
 Recipients participate in ensembles and productions during their time at K, but are not required to major or minor in the arts.
 Learn more about this scholarship program through our music and theatre scholarships page.

 Beginning with the 2015-16 academic year, the nationally renowned scholarship program known as the Kalamazoo Promise extended their program by partnering with Michigan Colleges Alliance (MCA), a consortium of independent, liberal arts-focused colleges.
 As a member of the MCA, Kalamazoo College may enroll and support Kalamazoo Promise-eligible students according to the terms of the program.
 Promise-eligible students are not eligible to receive merit scholarship aid from the College in addition to the Promise award; the level of tuition support is dependent on the qualifying years of eligibility under the terms of the Promise.
 For program details, please review the Kalamazoo Promise website.

 National Merit Scholarship

-National Merit Finalists who select Kalamazoo College as their first choice are eligible for $1,000 (up to $2,000 if demonstrating financial need).
+National Merit Finalists who select Kalamazoo College as their first choice are eligible for a $2,000 renewable scholarship or a $2,500 one time scholarship.
 Please consult the National Merit Scholarship Program website for additional information on eligibility and requirements.

 K Tradition Scholarship

-This scholarship is awarded to students who have achieved a high school grade point average of 3.0 or better and who have at least one grandparent, parent, step-parent or legal guardian classified as an alum of Kalamazoo College.
-The award is $5,000 renewable for a four-year period.
-The award is open to first-year, transfer, and international applicants.
+This scholarship is for students who have one grandparent, parent, step-parent or legal guardian as an alum of Kalamazoo College.
+This award is open to first-year, transfer and international applicants.